top of page

 Agneta has exhibited across Canada and internationally, featured in McIntosh Gallery's A Driving Force: Women of the London, Ontario Art Community 1867-2017, represented by Westland Gallery (London, ON), and Ridelius Galleri (Visby, Gotland).

-100% of proceeds from works sold will be donated from the Dolman Estate to TAP Centre for Creativity to support future programming, connections, and opportunities to artists and creators living and working in London.
+100% of proceeds from works sold were donated from the Dolman Estate to TAP Centre for Creativity to support future programming, connections, and opportunities to artists and creators living and working in London.

 The 33rd Annual Pride Art Show

-33rd Annual Pride London Festival Art Show Celebrates Diversity and Creativity Pride London Festival proudly presents the 33rd Annual Pride London Festival Art Show, a vibrant celebration of artistic expression within the 2SLGBTQIA+ community and beyond.
+33rd Annual Pride London Festival Art Show Celebrates Diversity and Creativity Pride London Festival proudly presented the 33rd Annual Pride London Festival Art Show, a vibrant celebration of artistic expression within the 2SLGBTQIA+ community and beyond.
 This esteemed exhibition, which marks one of North America's longest- running Pride art shows, will be on display from July 9 – 20 at TAP Centre for Creativity.
-The exhibition will feature a stunning array of artwork from 45 artists, showcasing pieces
+The exhibition featured a stunning array of artwork from 45 artists, showcasing pieces

 in diverse mediums such as drawing, photography, digital art, painting, textiles, printmaking, collage, and sculpture.
 Artists submitted their work in one of three categories: Student/Novice, Emerging, and Professional, reflecting the dynamic talent

 within the community.
-The Opening Reception will take place on Thursday, July 11 from 6:00pm to 9:00pm.
-This event promises to be a highlight of the festival, offering attendees the opportunity to engage with the artists, enjoy refreshments, and immerse themselves in an evening of artistic excellence and community celebration.
-All are welcome!
+The Opening Reception took place on Thursday, July 11 from 6:00pm to 9:00pm.
+This event was a highlight of the festival, offering attendees the opportunity to engage with the artists, enjoy refreshments, and immerse themselves in an evening of artistic excellence and community celebration.
+All were welcome!

-33rd Annual Pride London Festival Art Show Celebrates Diversity and Creativity Pride London Festival proudly presents the 33rd Annual Pride London Festival Art Show, a vibrant celebration of artistic expression within the 2SLGBTQIA+ community and beyond.
+33rd Annual Pride London Festival Art Show Celebrates Diversity and Creativity Pride London Festival proudly presented the 33rd Annual Pride London Festival Art Show, a vibrant celebration of artistic expression within the 2SLGBTQIA+ community and beyond.
 This esteemed exhibition, which marks one of North America's longest- running Pride art shows, will be on display from July 9 – 20 at TAP Centre for Creativity.
-The exhibition will feature a stunning array of artwork from 45 artists, showcasing pieces
+The exhibition featured a stunning array of artwork from 45 artists, showcasing pieces

 in diverse mediums such as drawing, photography, digital art, painting, textiles, printmaking, collage, and sculpture.
 Artists submitted their work in one of three categories: Student/Novice, Emerging, and Professional, reflecting the dynamic talent

 within the community.
-The Opening Reception will take place on Thursday, July 11 from 6:00pm to 9:00pm.
-This event promises to be a highlight of the festival, offering attendees the opportunity to engage with the artists, enjoy refreshments, and immerse themselves in an evening of artistic excellence and community celebration.
-All are welcome!
+The Opening Reception took place on Thursday, July 11 from 6:00pm to 9:00pm.
+This event was a highlight of the festival, offering attendees the opportunity to engage with the artists, enjoy refreshments, and immerse themselves in an evening of artistic excellence and community celebration.
+All were welcome!

 The Ebb and Flow of Process: Ashley Sandham Solo Exhibition.